TreeCoder: Systematic Exploration and Optimisation of Decoding and Constraints for LLM Code Generation: Data Availability Statement

 \begin{enumerate} \item Generate the LM's distribution of single token continuations of the current node. \item Draw $j$ samples from this distribution. \item Evaluate the constraint function on these samples. \end{enumerate}

 The generated subset in most practical circumstances provides a good approximation to the set of all nodes given by Equation \ref{eq:expand}.
-This is because when $j$ is the size of the LM's vocabulary $|\mathcal{V}|$ and node's are sampled without replacement, the approximate expansion procedure is equivalent to Equation \ref{eq:expand}.
+This is because when $j$ is the size of the LM's vocabulary $|\mathcal{V}|$ and nodes are sampled without replacement, the approximate expansion procedure is equivalent to Equation \ref{eq:expand}.

-This approximation becomes inaccurate in cases when the constraint functions are not correlated or inversely correlated to the conditional probabilities given by the language model.
-For example, when the user asks for Python code, but constrains the generation to Java code.
-It's also inaccurate in cases where $j \ll |\mathcal{V}|$ so a large mass of true-weighted particle probabilities falls outside of the selected tokens.
+\begin{chaddedblock} This approximation can cause incompleteness when constraint functions are poorly aligned with the LM’s token probabilities---for example, when the prompt asks for Python code but decoding is constrained to Java.
+It may also be inaccurate when $j \ll |\mathcal{V}|$, since a large portion of the true probability mass may lie outside the sampled tokens.

-To improve the quality of the approximation when $j$ is small, we support two sampling modes in step~\ref{step:two}: \textit{greedy}, which selects the $j$ most likely tokens according to the LM (i.e., top-$k$ sampling), and \textit{stochastic}, which samples $j$ tokens from the LM's original distribution.
-The greedy approximation is best suited for greedy decoding functions such as beam search and MCTS, whereas the stochastic approximation is better for sampling-based decoding functions such as constrained sampling or SMC.
+To improve the approximation when $j$ is small, we support two sampling modes in step~\ref{step:two}: \textit{greedy}, which selects the $j$ most likely tokens according to the LM (top-$k$), and \textit{stochastic}, which samples $j$ tokens from the LM’s original distribution.
+Greedy sampling suits MAP-oriented decoding methods such as best-first search, beam search and MCTS, while stochastic sampling is better aligned with distribution-based methods such as constrained sampling or SMC.

-Furthermore, we provide an optional token allow-list which ensures that certain tokens are always considered upon node expansion.
-This option is critical for highly constricted domains where the language model is badly aligned as we see in the experiment on badly aligned LMs in Section \ref{sec:targeted-comparison}.
-Ultimately, the exact choice of $j$ will depend on the problem setting, so we leave it as a parameter for user's of our framework to explore.
+We also provide an optional token allow-list that guarantees certain tokens are always considered during expansion.
+This is particularly useful in highly constrained domains where the LM is poorly aligned with the target language (see Section~\ref{sec:targeted-comparison}).
+The parameter $j$ therefore exposes an explicit trade-off between efficiency and completeness.